Anti-Americanism: Europe

-Polls conducted in 2003 have shown that anti-Americanism increased in Europe due to the Iraq War, perception of U.S. power, its policies and leadership.
+Polls conducted in 2003 have shown that anti-Americanism increased in Europe due to the Iraq War, perception of U.S. power, its policies, and leadership.
 Eurobarometer survey conducted in 2003 among European Union countries revealed that Europeans view America as a higher risk to Global Peace than Iran and North Korea.
-After Trump imposed tariffs on April 2, anti-Americanism rose further, especially in Denmark where Trump threatened to take Greenland, an autonomous territory.
+After Trump imposed tariffs on 2 April 2025, anti-Americanism rose further across Europe.